 Myth #2: I never get the flu, so I don’t need a vaccine.

-Dr. Ilboudo says she hears this myth quite a bit, and though common, it’s not a good reason not to get the flu vaccination.
+Dr. Ilboudo says she hears this myth quite a bit, and though common, it’s not a good reason to skip the flu vaccination.
 Never having the flu before doesn’t mean you won’t ever get it—and your symptoms could include anything from mild sniffles and sneezes to low-grade fever, body and muscle aches, headache, sore throat, and cough, depending on how severely the virus affects you.

-She also emphasizes that while your immune system might be top notch, the same can’t be said for everyone you come into contact with: “When you get a flu shot, you protect yourself and those around you who have a higher risk of flu complications, like asthmatics, diabetics, and pregnant women.”
+Dr. Ilboudo also emphasizes that while your immune system might be top notch, the same can’t be said for everyone you come into contact with: “When you get a flu shot, you protect yourself and those around you who have a higher risk of flu complications, like asthmatics, diabetics, and pregnant women.”

 Myth #3: The flu is just a bad cold…why would I get a vaccine for it?